 Stress – it’s that all too common feeling that has somehow become synonymous with modern day life.
 But aside from the tension and worrying thoughts, how else does stress hijack your body?
 If you’re someone that reaches for the chocolate in the shadows of a looming deadline to find comfort, you’re not alone.
-Research shows that our response to stress, can influence our food choices and unfortunately for Dietitian’s, carrots are foregone for chocolates in many of these instances.
-But what is it about stress that makes us eat what we do, and can we overcome stress by making healthier choices?
+Research shows that our response to stress can influence our food choices, but what is it about stress that makes us eat what we do, and can we overcome stress by making healthier choices?

 How can stress influence our diet?

-Stress can be detrimental to our health, by stimulating unhealthier eating behaviours and changes in appetite.
-Unfortunately for our waistlines, chronic stress has shown to be associated with a greater preference for energy- and nutrient-dense foods, especially those that are high in sugar and fat as well as a decrease in desire to eat ordinary meals.
-In a nutshell, stress drives us to pick pizza over pumpkin and chocolate over carrots.
+Prolonged stress can be detrimental to our health, by stimulating unhealthier eating behaviours and changes in appetite.
+Chronic stress has shown to be associated with a greater preference for energy-dense foods, especially those that are high in sugar and fat.

-But when stressed, if you’ve experienced knots in your stomach and couldn’t stand the sight of food, you’ll know all too well, that stress can also have the reverse effect.
-More commonly, acute stress rather than chronic stress, is associated with loss of appetite and weight reduction.
-Research shows that approximately 35–60% of people report eating more total calories when they experience stress, whereas approximately 25–40% of people report eating less.
+On the other hand, if you’ve experienced knots in your stomach and couldn’t stand the sight of food when you feel stressed, you’ll know all too well that stress can also have the reverse effect.
+More commonly, acute stress rather than long-term stress, is associated with loss of appetite.
+Research shows that approximately 35–60% of people report eating more total kilojoules when they experience stress, whereas approximately 25–40% of people report eating less.

 If stress can lead to unhealthy eating, can healthy eating help us cope with stress?